kirill5pol/ideas/Abstraction.md

 <br>Questions to consider
 ================================================================================
 ##### Two types of abstractions
 - Humans obviously have a neural network getting things like visual features of an image or getting classes.
-How do you use both the absract simulation module and feature modules together?
+How do you use both the abstract simulation module and feature modules together?
   - Eg one way to abstract is to create an simpler, approximate model of a lower level (from calculating circuit behaviour using electrical fields vs Kirchhoff's laws).
 The other is to use a feedforward network to calculate features or classes.
-  - It seems that this would need to be two seperate structures to be useful?
+  - It seems that this would need to be two separate structures to be useful?
     1. You take the highest level of abstracted simulation you can
     2. Put a feedfoward net on top of that (like classical Deep RL)
     3. Search around that high level abstract space